Deep Metric Learning with Chance Constraints: Empirical Study Details

 \textbf{Compared methods.} We compare our method against proxy-based SoftTriple \cite{Qian_2019_ICCV}, ProxyAnchor \cite{kim2020proxy} and ProxyNCA++ \cite{teh2020proxynca++} methods as well as XBM \cite{wang2020cross}.

-\textbf{Fairness.} We note that like the compared methods (\ie loss functions, proxy-based methods), our method’s improvement claims do not demand any particular architecture or experimental setup.
+\textbf{Fairness.} We note that like the compared methods (\ie, loss functions, proxy-based methods), our method’s improvement claims do not demand any particular architecture or experimental setup.
 Therefore, to evaluate the improvements purely coming from the proposed ideas, we implemented the best version of the compared methods in our framework and evaluate on the same architecture and experimental settings.
 In this manner, we stick to BN-Inception with global average pooling architecture to directly compare our method with the benchmarked losses in \cite{musgrave2020metric}.
 To eliminate any framework related performance differences, we re-implemented the methods within our framework and produce the consistent results with \cite{musgrave2020metric}.

-Our experimental setting is fair and unbiased; since, \begin{itemize} \item The compared methods are either invented loss functions or proxy-based approaches, which do not demand a particular setting to show the effectiveness of the proposed ideas. \item We use the same experimental setting for each method (\eg image size, architecture, embedding size, batch size, data augmentation). \item We implement and re-evaluate all the compared methods on our framework (\ie train and evaluate). \item We reproduce consistent results reported in \cite{musgrave2020metric} to eliminate any framework related performance bias. \item We use the same train and test split as the conventional methods, but we do not exploit test data during training.
-We use $\nicefrac{1}{4}$ split of train data for the validation set. \end{itemize}
+Our experimental setting is fair and unbiased since: \\ $\mathbf{i)}$ The compared methods are either invented loss functions or proxy-based approaches, which do not demand a particular setting to show the effectiveness of the proposed ideas. \\ $\mathbf{ii)}$ We use the same experimental setting for each method (\eg, image size, architecture, embedding size, batch size, data augmentation). \\ $\mathbf{iii)}$ We implement and re-evaluate all the compared methods on our framework (\ie, train and evaluate). \\ $\mathbf{iv)}$ We reproduce consistent results reported in \cite{musgrave2020metric} to eliminate any framework related performance bias. \\ $\mathbf{v)}$ We use the same train and test split as the conventional methods, but we do not exploit test data during training.
+We use $\nicefrac{1}{4}$ split of train data for the validation set.

 \textbf{Hyperparameters.} For the hyperparameter selection, we exploit the recent work \cite{musgrave2020metric} that has performed parameter search via Bayesian optimization on variety of losses.
 We further experiment the suggested parameters from the original papers and official implementations.
 We pick the best performing parameters.
 We perform no further parameter tuning for the loss parameters when applied to our method to purely examine the effectiveness of our method.